sirgalleto/map-location/README.md

 }
 ```

-* _location_ Mutations: Focus on the different API comming state changes needed, as well as the data injection comming from the socket channel
+* _location_ Mutations: Focus on the different API comming state changes needed, as well as the data injection comming from the socket namespace
   * _START_{ACTION}_REQUEST_
   * _REQUEST_{ACTION}_SUCCESS_
   * _REQUEST_ERROR_